 It is known as CPM or Cost per Mille.
 Here, Mille means thousand.
 So, if you are paying $2.0 CPM, $2.0 will make you earn 1000 impressions on your ads.

-Here, it is important to note that as an advertiser, impressions are the least advantageous way to purchase advertising.
+Here, it is important to note that impressions are the least advantageous way to purchase advertising as an advertiser.

-In spite of the fact that your ad is being viewed, but is it really does something for you?
+Even though your ad is being viewed, but is it really doing something for you?

-As an advertiser, CPM ads can be useful for brand awareness as you can show your ads to a large audience for the very low price.
+As an advertiser, CPM ads can be useful for brand awareness as you can show your ads to a large audience for a meager price.

-For publishers, CPM can be a good option if they get fewer clicks on the ads on their website.
-As they don’t have to worry about clicks they can earn on ad impression (CPM basis).
+For publishers, CPM can be a good option if they get fewer clicks on their website’s ads as they don’t have to worry about clicks they can earn on ad impression (CPM basis).

 What are Clicks in Online Advertising?